Koffee with Karan: History

 On 4 May 2022, Johar announced on social media using a marketing ploy that the show would be returning for a seventh season as a streaming exclusive on Disney+ Hotstar, under the service's content hub, Hotstar Specials, with his studio's digital content subsidiary, Dharmatic Entertainment, taking over as the show's production company.
 On 19 June 2022, he revealed that the seventh season would premiere on 7 July 2022 on the streaming platform.
 On 30 June 2022, Johar announced the season would air on Hulu in the United States.
-The seventh season premiered on 7 July 2022 with Ranveer Singh and Alia Bhatt as guests, both having recently worked on Johar's upcoming film, Rocky Aur Rani Ki Prem Kahani, at the time, and marked the third consecutive time Bhatt appeared on a season premiere.
+The seventh season premiered on 7 July 2022 with Ranveer Singh and Alia Bhatt as guests, both having recently worked on Johar's upcoming film, Rocky Aur Rani Kii Prem Kahaani, at the time, and marked the third consecutive time Bhatt appeared on a season premiere.
 The third episode, which aired on 21 July 2022, with Akshay Kumar and Tollywood actress Samantha Ruth Prabhu as guests, saw the latter's first appearance on the show.
 The fourth episode featured Tollywood actor Vijay Deverakonda and Ananya Panday as guests, marking the former's debut appearance on Koffee with Karan.